SimonGrchevski/ToDoList/README.md

 # toToList

-> This project is simple minimalist to-do-list.
+> This project is simple minimalistic to-do-list.
 ### Features:

   - Add new Task